Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Gratuity vs Tip – Why They Are Not The Same?

 Gratuity and tip are two different payments.
 Many employees mix them, but they are not related.
-Gratuity is a legal right under the UAE Labour Law.
+Gratuity is a legal right under the Labour Law.
 A tip is a voluntary amount from customers.

 Comparison Between Gratuity and Tip